huijing/personal-website-v3/src/content/blog/2017-10-08-building-a-css-only-image-gallery.md

 A little bit of back story to how this experiment came about.
 I have a designer friend who was asking my opinion on a website she was designing for and one of the features was an image gallery with a slider.
 The site was for a company which sold second-hand <abbr title="Computer numerical control">CNC</abbr> machines.

 The purpose of having an image gallery with the slider was to allow potential buyers to view the machine from as many angles and close-ups as possible.
 Quite reasonable, if you ask me.
-But I also wondered if I could build that without the use of Javascript, and after a little bit of research, I found out that it was totally possible.
+But I also wondered if I could build that without the use of JavaScript, and after a little bit of research, I found out that it was totally possible.

 First, let's break down the requirements for an image gallery with a slider.
 We'll need an image displayed at a reasonably large size at all times, as well as a set of thumbnails for all other images in the gallery.
 The displayed image should correspond to the thumbnail being clicked on, making the thumbnails the navigation for the gallery.